Education loan process to go to a good college

 Scholarships and grants are another way that allows students to afford expensive education.
 However, the sheer number of students who are aspiring to study in a young country like India makes it a formidable task to be eligible for a scholarship.

-With loans being the only option in many cases to achieve a good education, fresh graduates are taking up jobs that do not match their skillset and with less promise, because good jobs are not on offer.
+With loans being the only option in many cases to achieve a good education, fresh graduates are taking up jobs that do not match their skills and with less promise, because good jobs are not on offer.

 The job of their dreams can wait while the loan is repaid first.
 The huge EMI also makes them less eager to spend on a house and postpone many important purchase decisions.
 So how do we make education accessible to a vast number of students without them staring at a huge debt burden after graduating?